 Frequently asked questions

-What is the Basilica’s relationship with the families?
+What is the Basilica’s relationship with refugee families?

-The United Nations High Commissioner for Refugees has more facts and figures on the nearly 34,000 people forced to leave their homes each day because of conflicts and persecution, and the more than 21 million refugees around the globe.
+The United Nations High Commissioner for Refugees has facts and figures on the more than 32.5 million refugees and 4.2 million asylum seekers around the globe – people forced to leave their homes because of conflicts and persecution.

 Our declaration as a Sanctuary Supporting Congregation provides transparency to our work.
 It allows us to intentionally partner in a deeper way with people in need of support and other congregations doing this work.